Retain top talent with our seven employee retention tips

 Learning & development

 Herzberg's studies also prove that achievement and advancement are motivation boosters.
 His psychological research is backed up by recent surveys, showing that companies that spent above the national average of £300 per employee on training and development were twice as likely to report that their employees were satisfied.

 Take a look at this CIPD Development Benchmarking Fact Sheet for information on calculating the costs of employee training opportunities so that you can build them into your budget.

 Boost your chances of retaining your talent with Pluxee UK

 During this article, we’ve outlined why employee retention matters, why you may be having issues, and the steps you can take to make a positive change.
 However, this change starts with you by assessing where you are and using data to boost your employee experience.

 The most successful strategies are data-led, and it pays to take the time to look deeply into your organisation and the experience you’re offering your people.

 Once you know where you are, we can help you get where you want to be.
-With over 60 years of experience, Sodexo Engage can support you in implementing employee benefits and rewards that will boost engagement and retention.
+With over 60 years of experience, Pluxee UK can support you in implementing employee benefits and rewards that will boost engagement and retention.

 Arrange a call with our team today.